That’s Kowar with a K: 13 in Gators’ 6-1 CWS win over Texas

 UP NEXT

-Florida plays another elimination game Thursday against the loser of the Tuesday night game between Arkansas and Texas Tech.
+Florida plays another elimination game Thursday against the loser of Wednesday’s game between Arkansas and Texas Tech.
 The Gators still need three wins to reach the best-of-three finals for the second year in a row.

-The season is over for Texas, which lost 11-5 to Arkansas on Sunday and went 0-2 at the CWS for only the sixth time in its record 36 appearances.
+The season is over for Texas, which lost 11-5 to Arkansas on Sunday and went winless in the CWS for only the fifth time in its record 36 appearances.

 For more AP CWS coverage: https://apnews.com/tag/CollegeWorldSeries .